flanagan-lab/flanagan-lab.github.io/_pages/about.md

 <b>Lab news</b>

+August 2025: Emily Beasley successfully passed the oral examination of her PhD thesis!

+July 2025: The [special issue in Molecular Ecology on the Ecology of Gene Expression](https://onlinelibrary.wiley.com/toc/1365294x/2025/34/15) that Sarah co-edited is now published, alongside the [editorial Sarah contributed to](https://onlinelibrary.wiley.com/doi/10.1111/mec.70035)!

+May 2025: Emily Beasley submitted her PhD thesis for examination!

 February 2025: Sarah appeared on [RNZ's Afternoons with Jesse Mulligan](https://www.rnz.co.nz/national/programmes/afternoons/audio/2018975364/super-genes-what-are-they-and-do-we-really-need-them) to discuss her recent paper on supergenes.
 Click the link to listen!

 December 2024: Coley won a student Instructor of the Year award from the School of Biological Sciences!
 She also officially left the Flanagan lab to start a postdoctoral research position with [Sarah Kessans](https://profiles.canterbury.ac.nz/Sarah-Kessans).